tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 One typically finds a glossary of terms near the end of a book, but Loran's definitions come near the beginning of his book, on page 17 of a total of 136.

 Although it spans a mere 8 pages, Loran's *Illustrated Glossary* contains 22 diagrams, and it defines this term early on.
-Although they are just sketches in black-and-white, these diagrams are invaluable for someone wanting to understand the terms he uses in the remainder of the book.
+And although they are just sketches in black-and-white, these diagrams are invaluable for someone wanting to understand the terms he uses in the remainder of the book.

-It turns out that, although my guess regarding the meaning of the term "Plastic Means" as being the *compositon of a painting* was fuzzy, I was pretty close!
+It turns out that, although my guess regarding the meaning of the term "plastic means" as being the *compositon of a painting* was fuzzy, I was pretty close!

 - Image: